Jesus is Waiting for You

 by Fr.
 Tommy Lane

 Jesus is back in the region of the Decapolis again (Mark 7:31-37).
-We would not have expected a return visit by Jesus because, as we read two chapters earlier in Mark, the people asked Jesus to depart from there after he healed the demoniac when their herd of two thousand pigs charged over the cliff into sea and drowned (Mark 5:17).
-Now Jesus is back in that area again and although there is no mention of the people welcoming Jesus they bring him a man in need of healing.
+We would not have expected a return visit by Jesus because, as we read two chapters earlier in Mark, the people asked Jesus to depart from there after he healed the demoniac when their drove of two thousand pigs charged over the cliff into sea and drowned (Mark 5:17).
+Now Jesus is back in that area again and although there is no mention of the people welcoming Jesus, they bring him a man in need of healing.
 We see a markedly different attitude in the people this time.
-Now they are not concerned about the huge economic loss of their large herd but instead are concerned for the wellbeing of this deaf man with a speech impediment.
-After Jesus’ departure the first time, they had plenty of time to reflect on the healing of the demoniac and realized that only for Jesus that man would still be in the mess he was in.
-They could see that Jesus had changed the demoniac’s life and must have come to realize that there is something worth much more than two thousand pigs; the spiritual, mental, and physical wellbeing of one person.
+Now they are not concerned about the huge economic loss of their large drove of pigs but instead are concerned for the wellbeing of this deaf man with a speech impediment.
+After Jesus’ departure the first time, they had plenty of time to reflect on the healing of the demoniac and realized that only for Jesus that man would still be in the same mess.
+They could see that Jesus had changed the demoniac’s life and must have come to realize that there is something worth much more than two thousand pigs: the spiritual, mental, and physical wellbeing of one person.

-The second thing we notice is that Jesus took the man away from the crowd, so they were alone, Jesus and the man in need of Jesus’ healing.
+The second thing we notice is that Jesus took the man away from the crowd, so Jesus and the man in need of Jesus’ healing were alone.
 That time alone with Jesus was the most precious time in that man’s whole life; everything before this moment was leading to this special moment, and the rest of his life was transformed after this moment.
-These moments alone with Jesus were the most important moments of his life, they defined the rest of his life, and surely the rest of the lives of those who knew him and lived with him.
-Likewise, our moments with Jesus every day are the most important moments of our day, and define the rest of our day.
-It is during these moments alone with Jesus when Jesus our friend enlightens our darkness, changes our despair to hope, heals us to raise us up, “touches our ears to receive his word, and touches our mouth to proclaim his faith, to the praise and glory of God.”
-(Rite of Baptism p71) Yesterday we celebrated the memorial of Blessed Teresa of Calcutta.
+These moments alone with Jesus were the most important moments of his life; they defined the rest of his life and surely the rest of the lives of those who knew him and lived with him.
+Likewise, our moments with Jesus every day are the most important moments of our day and define the rest of our day.
+It is during these moments alone with Jesus when Jesus our friend enlightens our darkness, changes our despair to hope, heals us raising us up, and “touches our ears to receive his word, and touches our mouth to proclaim his faith, to the praise and glory of God.”
+(Rite of Baptism) Yesterday we celebrated the memorial of Blessed Teresa of Calcutta.
 The centerpiece of her spirituality was meditating on Jesus’ words on the cross, “I thirst.”
 She asked to have the words “I thirst” placed beside the crucifix in every one of her convents.I thirst Jesus is waiting for us, waiting for us to go away from the crowd to spend time with him.
 When Jesus said on the cross, “I thirst,” he was not just dehydrated, but also telling us of his longing for us to go away every day to spend time with him.

 © Fr.
 Tommy Lane 2015